 As we explained in a previous article, the Medical Certificate is actually no more than a letter from a doctor, confirming that you are “free from any health issues detailed in the International Health Regulations of 2005.”

 Most Consulates provide a template letter for you, so all the doctor needs to do is copy the text onto practice letter headed paper, print out and sign – as simple as that.

 So what’s the problem?

-Some GPs have absolutely no issue with providing these Medical letters – however, not all of them are happy to do so.
+In the UK, some GPs have absolutely no issue with providing these Medical letters – however, not all of them are happy to do so.
 Why?

-‘Certificate’ means something different in the UK than it does in Spain – bit of a breakdown in communication here – all the Consulate wants to see is a letter from your doctor – which is called a Certificado in Spanish.
+‘Certificate’ means something different in the UK than it does in Spain – bit of a breakdown in communication here – all the Consulate wants to see is a letter from a doctor – which is called a Certificado in Spanish.
 You can see where the confusion arises …

 NHS not geared up to these types of requests – You can’t pay the NHS directly for this service, which makes a request like this difficult to process.
-So when approaching you local GP for the letter, you made find that your request falls on deaf ears.
+So when approaching your local GP for the letter, you made find that your request falls on deaf ears.

 Smooth the path – it’s all in the preparation